Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 \subsection{Watermark Recovery}

-\textbf{Manipulation Pools.} In real-life scenarios, images inevitably suffer degradation by common post-processing operations and noises such as compression and blurring upon uploading and spreading on social media.
-Therefore, to satisfy the objectives, as shown in Fig.~\ref{fig:framework}, we construct two manipulation pools, $P_\textrm{common}$ and $P_\textrm{swap}$, to supervise the proposed framework.
-On the one hand, the common manipulation pool $P_\textrm{common}$ includes the benign post-processing operations that are commonly seen in the real world.
-On the other hand, we enclose Deepfake face swapping models in the face swapping pool $P_\textrm{swap}$ to preserve watermark robustness when facing malicious attacks.
+\textbf{Manipulation Pools.} In real-life scenarios, images inevitably suffer degradation due to common post-processing operations and noises such as compression and blurring upon uploading and spreading on social networks.
+Therefore, to satisfy the objectives, we construct two manipulation pools, namely $P_\textrm{common}$ and $P_\textrm{swap}$, to supervise the proposed framework.
+The common manipulation pool $P_\textrm{common}$ contains the benign post-processing operations that are commonly seen in the real world.
+On the other hand, we include Deepfake face swapping models in the face swapping pool $P_\textrm{swap}$ to preserve watermark robustness when facing malicious attacks.

 \textbf{Decoder.} We feed the post-manipulation image to the decoder for watermark recovery.
 The decoder follows a reverse pipeline of the encoder.
-In particular, after extracting features back to a large number of channels, we apply $N_\textrm{se}$ SE Blocks, where $N_\textrm{se} = N_\textrm{dec} + 3$, to gradually expand the number of channels and seek the determinant elements that hide the watermark information.
-Then, $N_\textrm{dec}$ SE Blocks without channel modification are performed after narrowing down the number of channels.
-In the end, a convolutional block, a flattening operation, and a linear projection are sequentially applied to recover the watermark $m_\textrm{rec}$.
+In particular, after extracting features back to a large number of channels, we apply $N_\textrm{se}$ SE Blocks to gradually expand the number of channels and seek determinant elements that hide key watermark information.
+Then, $N_\textrm{dec}$ SE Blocks without channel modification are performed after narrowing down the channel number.
+In the end, a convolutional block, a flattening operation, and a linear projection are sequentially applied to recover the watermark $m_\textrm{rec}$, which is faithfully identical to the original watermark $m$.